jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 review
 *********************************************************************************

-*CONGRATULATIONS!* you encountered the following exceptions
+*CONGRATULATIONS!* you ran into the following exceptions

 * :ref:`AssertionError`
 * :ref:`ModuleNotFoundError`